jrsmith3/ibei/doc/index.rst

 where :math:`E` is the photon energy, :math:`\mu` is the photon chemical potential, :math:`E_{A}` is the lower limit of integration, :math:`T` is the absolute temperature of the blackbody radiator, :math:`h` is Planck's constant, :math:`c` is the speed of light, :math:`k` is Boltzmann's constant, and :math:`m` is the integer order of the integration.
 For a value of :math:`m = 2` , this integral returns the photon particle flux, whereas for :math:`m = 3` , the integral yields the photon power flux.

-The `ibei` python module implements a calculation of the upper-incomplete Bose-Einstein integral which is given in terms of the `polylogarithm <https://en.wikipedia.org/wiki/Polylogarithm>`_ function and described by Smith \ref{}.
-The `ibei` module provides a function, `uibei`, which returns the value of the upper incomplete Bose-Einstein integral as well as two convenience classes for calculating the power density and efficiency of a single-junction solar cell according to Shockley and Queisser \ref{10.1063/1.1736034} and deVos \ref{9780198513926}.
+The `ibei` python module implements a calculation of the upper-incomplete Bose-Einstein integral which is given in terms of the `polylogarithm <https://en.wikipedia.org/wiki/Polylogarithm>`_ function and described by Smith :cite:`ADD_CITATION`.
+The `ibei` module provides a function, `uibei`, which returns the value of the upper incomplete Bose-Einstein integral as well as two convenience classes for calculating the power density and efficiency of a single-junction solar cell according to Shockley and Queisser :cite:`10.1063/1.1736034` and deVos :cite:`9780198513926`.

 Installation